 Dill Mill Gayye's Shilpa Anand Makes SHOCKING Revelations; Accuses Best Friend Of Organising Rape!

 Shilpa Anand, who is also known as Ohanna Shivanad, became popular with her role of Ridhima on Dill Mill Gayye.
-The actress has been missing from small screen for quite some time now.
+The actress has been missing from the small screen for quite some time now.
 Apparently, the actress quit the show to try her luck in Bollywood.
 She was replaced by Sukirti Kandpal on the show, who was later replaced by Jennifer Winget.
-Shilpa aka Ohanna is active on social media and her latest Facebook post had got fans concerned!
-She had shared a disturbing post, in which she had accused her best friend of organising a rape on her.
+Shilpa aka Ohanna is active on social media and her latest Facebook post has got fans concerned!
+She has shared a disturbing post, in which she has accused her best friend of organising a rape on her.
 She had also revealed that her sister tried to throw her out of her own house.
-She also claimed in her post that her sister's mother-in-law tried to kill her and her mother to take over their assets!
+She also claimed in her post that her sister's mother-in-law tried to kill her and her mother, to take over their assets!

 "What if your best friend tries to organise someone to rape you but you can see through them because your third eye is open, what if your sister tries to throw you out of your house but you can see through her because your third eye is open..." - (sic)

-Shilpa's Sister's Mother-in-law Tried To Kill Her & Her Mother!
+Shilpa Claims Sister's MIL Tried To Kill Her & Her Mother!

 "What if your sister's mother-in-law tries to kill you and your mother to take over your assets...
 But you can see through them because your third eye is open...
 You become the true ruler of your kingdom...
 It's high time we all open our third eye to see through our enemies who act like our well wishes." - (sic)

-The Actress' Mother Filed Murder Case On Her Sister's Mother-in-law
+The Actress' Mother Filed Murder Case On Her Sister's MIL

 Another post read, "Few months back my mom filed a murder case against my sisters mother in law (Bhavana Brhambhatt) for murdering her husband and accumulating all the insurance money and for attempt to murder me and my mom and killing shopaw when she was in India... but the very next day she ran away back to America..." - (sic)